- The LGBTQIA+ community consists of lesbian, gay, bisexual, transgender, queer (or questioning), intersex, and asexual individuals.

 - Are you happy with your life right now?

-- What are you struggling with?
+- What long-term or recent issues are you struggling with?

-This often means that one’s counseling sessions will involve discussing and working toward their goals in addition to making positive changes to best benefit mental health and wellbeing.
-That said, no one counseling journey is the same: your counselor will design treatment based on all of the information they gather in your initial sessions.
+This often means that one’s counseling sessions will involve discussing and working toward their goals, in addition to making positive changes to best benefit one’s mental health and wellbeing.
+That said, no one counseling journey is the same: Your counselor will design treatment based on all of the information they gather in your initial sessions.
 The end goal, though, is always the same: to help you live better.